 Last updated January 2015

 Prior to joining the U.T.
-System, Mr. Atchley served as a Special Agent with the Federal Bureau of Investigation (FBI) for approximately 21 years.
+System, Mr. Atchley served as a special agent with the Federal Bureau of Investigation (FBI) for approximately 21 years.
 In that capacity, he investigated violations involving both criminal and national security matters.
 He was responsible for partnering with cleared contractors and universities conducting proprietary research, and was tasked with assisting those companies and institutions in protecting their proprietary or classified work from exploitation by state sponsored actors.
-Mr. Atchley was certified by the FBI as an Adjunct Faculty member and authorized to provide instruction in crisis and hostage negotiation matters, and interview and interrogation topics.
+Mr. Atchley was certified by the FBI as an adjunct faculty member and authorized to provide instruction in crisis and hostage negotiation matters, and interview and interrogation topics.
 He was also certified by the Department of Justice to conduct employment-related mediations.
-Mr. Atchley served as the San Antonio Division Crisis Negotiation Coordinator for approximately 7 years.
+Mr. Atchley served as the San Antonio Division crisis negotiation coordinator for approximately seven years.
 In that role, he was responsible for coordinating 12 hostage/crisis negotiators as they responded to domestic crisis situations and international kidnappings for ransom.

 Mr. Atchley received his BBA from The University of Texas at Austin and his JD from the SMU Dedman School of Law.
 Mr. Atchley is a licensed attorney in the State of Texas.